Code-Institute-Submissions/pandemic-history-5p/README.md

 ## Features
 ### Existing Features
 - Header / Navigation bar
     - On all 4 pages, slightly transparent and is responsive.
-Displays the name of the site and a navigation bar to 3 of the 4 pages
+Displays the name of the site and a navigation bar to 3 of the 4 pages.
-    - Allows for easy navigation of the site
+    - Allows for easy navigation of the site.

 ![Header](documentation/images/header.png)